National Weather Service United States Department of Commerce

 Landspouts

-Landspouts can occur in cumuliform could without the parent cloud rotating.
+Landspouts can occur in cumuliform clouds without the parent cloud rotating.
 Typically, these occur along weather boundary where air converges under weak vertical rotation.
 The convergence of air at the boundary forces it up forming a cloud and this updraft stretch the rotation increasing its spin.

 Tornadoes can from these typically summer-time thunderstorms.
 Their appearance is usually long and slender and snake like.
 They are most common in Wyoming eastern Colorado and New Mexico where the cloud bases are rather high.